 – If you are a studio owner or teach classes to children for profit, you can still use my lesson plans (free and paid).
 You just can’t repackage them and sell them.

 Does this help?
-Remember, if you are ever in doubt about copyright violation, write to me or the person who owns the blog.
+Remember, if you are ever in doubt about copyright violation, write to me.
 In this growing industry of free resources, you have to remember that someone made the first effort to create something worth sharing.
 If you want them to continue to share, just ask when in doubt.